Skip to main content

 Visiting Your Student

-If you plan to visit your student while they're studying abroad please keep in mind that Pepperdine staff and security personnel are not permitted to confirm your student's whereabouts or whether or not they even live in Pepperdine housing due to FERPA (Family Educational Rights and Privacy Act).
+If you plan to visit your student while they're studying abroad please keep in mind that Pepperdine staff and security personnel may not be permitted to confirm your student's whereabouts or whether or not they even live in Pepperdine housing due to FERPA (Family Educational Rights and Privacy Act).
 With that in mind, please notify your student ahead of time if you plan to visit them and when you have arrived to meet them so they can receive you.
 Although you are the student's family member, you will still be required to abide by any pertinent guest policies at your student's study abroad site.
-Please refer to our global policies page for the most up-to-date information on COVID-19 related restrictions.

 Student Re-Entry

 At Pepperdine, we believe that your student's study abroad experience does not end when he or she returns to the Malibu campus.
-Therefore, we have developed a reentry program for students when they return from fall and spring study abroad experiences that focuses on identity development and connects students with resources to build on their study abroad experiences.
+Therefore, we have developed a re-entry program for students when they return from fall and spring study abroad experiences that focuses on identity development and connects students with resources to build on their study abroad experiences.
+For students who return for their spring semester, they are welcomed to join the Landed chapel series.
+For students who return for their fall semester, they are invited to attend the Landed Reception on campus.
 Please encourage your student to get involved with re-entry programs to help them with their transition back to campus.